Automorphisms of K3 surfaces, cyclotomic polynomials and orthogonal groups: Abstract

 \section{Abstract}

 Let $X$ be a complex projective $K3$ surface, and let $T_X$ be its transcendental lattice; the characteristic polynomials of the isometries of $T_X$ induced by automorphisms of $X$ are powers of cyclotomic polynomials.
 Which powers of cyclotomic polynomials occur ?
-The aim of this note is to answer this question, as well as related ones, and give an alternative approach to some results of Kondo, Machida, Oguiso, Voronstov, Xiao and Zhang.
+The aim of this note is to answer this question, as well as related ones, and give an alternative approach to some results of Kondo, Machida, Oguiso, Vorontsov, Xiao and Zhang; this leads to questions and results concerning orthogonal groups of lattices.

 {}

 \selectlanguage{english}